cracked-devs-ai/devs/README.md

 ## How to Add Yourself

 1. Fork this repository
-2. Add your project details to `data/projects.ts`
+2. Create a new file in the `projects` directory, nameing it after your project and adding your project details to it
-3. Add your developer profile to `data/devs.ts`
+3. Create a new file in the `developers` directory, nameing it after your github username and adding your developer details to it
 4. Test your changes locally by running `npm run build`
 5. Open a PR back to the main repository